cmu-sei/crucible/docs/blueprint/index.md

 With the Upload feature, users can update the information from the MSEL Card with the new uploaded information.
 This feature will modify all the existing information with the one found on the .xlsx file.

-**Note:** When engaging in the export and import process of MSELs from the Blueprint application, it is imperative to ensure that injects and settings of the MSEL align with your particular preferences.
+**Note:** When engaging in the export and import process of MSELs from the Blueprint application, it is imperative to ensure that events and settings of the MSEL align with your particular preferences.
 It is worth noting that on occasion, during the import process of MSELs into the application, it may be necessary to reconfigure settings and specific fields.

 **Delete**